dartsatlas/texasdartsmasters.com/index.md

 The Texas Darts Masters is a qualifier series for the 2022 U.S. Darts Masters, hosted by the [Champion Darts Corporation](https://champdarts.com) at the Hulu Theater at Madison Square Park in Manhattan.

 [Darts Atlas](https://dartsatlas.com) will be sponsoring at least 1 player from Texas with an all-expenses-paid trip to compete in the U.S. Darts Masters and to attend the PDC's World Series of Darts event that same weekend.

-Sponsorship includes airfare, lodging, touranment entry, World Series tickets, and a daily stipend.
+Sponsorship includes:

+- :airplane: Airfare
+- :hotel: Lodging
+- :trophy: U.S. Darts Masters Touranment Entry
+- :ticket: 2 World Series tickets
+- :dollar: Daily stipend

 More details will be announced in May.

 ## How to Qualify